ujjawal851/mini-poject/README.md

 # mini-poject
-it is the simple website
+it is the simple website made with only html and css